martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 The automatic detection of urban tissues, or in the context of this work morphometric DHCs, consists of multiple procedural steps detailed in the following section.
 It first requires specification of the principle of the recognition itself, followed by the design of actual methodological steps, starting from identification of morphometric characters for individual elements, finishing with the machine learning algorithm detecting DHCs.
 The structure of the method is reflected in the structure of the following sections.

 ### Principle of DHC recognition
-==REWRITE PRINCIPLE TO AVOID TAXONOMY IN IT AND KEEP ONLY MORPHOMETRICS==
+==REWRITE PRINCIPLE TO AVOID TAXONOMY IN IT AND KEEP ONLY MORPHOMETRICS - NOT SO MUCH, BUT CHECK==

-==Hypothesis *Urban tissues can be recognised by empirical measuring of the physical structure of urban fabric in a form of homogenous clusters.*== (here or in the previous chapter - link anyway)
+==Hypothesis *Urban tissues can be recognised by empirical measuring of the physical structure of urban fabric in a form of homogenous clusters.*== (repeat and link to previous chapter)

 Recognition of DHCs is based on the principles we know from numerical taxonomy but in a specific way.
 In biology, especially zoology, the issue of delimitation of an individual is non-existent.
 A single individual of selected species is usually well defined in space (e.g., a bird), but in urban morphology, this distinction is not so simple as that.
 Hence, the methodology which is used in biology needs to be adapted, while keeping the fundamental principles in place.